Top of the page

-Some people may be more likely than others to get varicose veins because of aging or hormone changes or because a parent has them.
-Being overweight or pregnant can make varicose veins worse.
-Jobs that require standing for long periods of time also can make them worse.
+Some people may be more likely than others to get varicose veins because of several things.
+These include aging, pregnancy, being overweight, or because a parent has them.
+Standing or sitting for long periods of time can also increase risk of varicose veins.

 If you have a blood clot in a varicose vein, you may have tenderness and swelling over the vein.
 The vein may feel firm.
-Be sure to call your doctor or nurse call line right away if you have these symptoms.
-If your doctor has told you how to care for the clot, follow his or her instructions.
+Be sure to call your doctor or nurse advice line right away if you have these symptoms.
+If your doctor has told you how to care for the clot, follow the instructions.
 Care may include the following:

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Enter B637 in the search box to learn more about "Varicose Veins: Care Instructions".

 Author: Healthwise Staff

 Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Martin J. Gabica MD - Family Medicine